CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 #### Technical Requirements - Issues

 Now that you have your prioritized list, consider the *technical requirements* of the various user stories and collectively decide on which one(s) you will be focusing on over the next two sprints.
-In this project (as like most projects), your team is aiming to maximize the amount of value you are delivering to your stakeholders given your team and resources provided.
+In this project (as like most projects), your team is aiming to maximize the amount of value you are delivering to your stakeholders given your constraints.

 Your selected user stories should have relatively high priority based on your team's ranking, and you should actively take factors into consideration that may impact your development.